borntofrappe/game-development/04 Match Three/Swap 0/README.md

 - the colors are divided in two groups, and positioned side by side

 Refer to `GenerateQuadsTiles` for the actual implementation.

-With this function, the quads are included in `love.load` similarly to how quads were included in _Breakout_.
+Once the function provides the desired structure, the quads are included in `love.load`.

 ```lua
 gTextures = {